Understanding excess weight and its role in type 2 diabetes

 These two factors are the hallmark risk factors for many diseases and conditions, including type 2 diabetes.
 Not only do they damage heart vessels, but they are two key components in metabolic syndrome, a cluster of symptoms including obesity, a high fat diet and lack of exercise.
 Having metabolic syndrome increases the risk of heart disease, stroke and type 2 diabetes.

 Women affected by obesity are more insulin resistant when compared to women of normal weight.
-When pregnant, gestational diabetes generally lasts the duration of pregnancy and approximately 5 to 10 percent of females with gestational diabetes will continue to be diabetic after delivery.
+When pregnant, gestational diabetes generally lasts the duration of pregnancy and approximately 5-10% of females with gestational diabetes will continue to be diabetic after delivery.

 How do you test for type 2 diabetes?